Concrete floor sealing

 Its true that some property owners think this is a profit maximising technique that the industry uses, but the reality is concrete is essentially bonded sand and it will wear over time, so adding a layer to protect this will extend the life of the flooring area.

-We specialise in working on concrete floor areas in Melbourne that are between 50m2 and 1000m2 in size for homes, retail stores, showrooms, industrial or commercial areas.
+Our sealing service in Melbourne specialises in floors area sizes between 50m2 and 1000m2 in size for homes, retail stores, showrooms, industrial or commercial areas.

-The cost to get concrete sealing in Victoria is very affordable compared to other options.
+The cost to get concrete sealing in Victoria from our sealing company is very affordable compared to other options.
 For example we would normally do a concrete grind and seal which will cost between $50 and $75 per metre depending on the sealant type & job site.

 You might be considering the use of another flooring material to put on top of the cement like carpet, tiles, outdoor pavers or stencil concreting in Melbourne but you have to compare the potential cost elements;